Brightly coloured paddle steamer filled with tens of cute animal figures on a light green river.

 • One of the monkey shipmates just loves his bananas and has left a treacherous trail of slippery banana peels.
 Monkey overboard!

-• Romance is in the air and on the love boat.
-36 years after their very first date, Lionel Lion and Hannah Hippopotamus finally have a second date aboard the Maid of Fabuland.
+• Romance is blooming for two passengers aboard the ‘Maid of Fabuland’.
+36 years after their very first date, Lionel Lion and Hannah Hippopotamus finally have a second date.

 • When I’ve completed a large, or significant, model it’s tradition for me to digitally design some hypothetical retail packaging.
 For this project I’ve assigned the set number 2692024 to mark one of the happiest days of my life.

-3) Model transportation
+3) Model shipping

 Transporting my model from Scotland to Denmark was no mean feat, but it did involve a lot of fun and memorable adventures.